tommccallum/computational_maths/08 Probability.md

 Example:

 A student goes to the library.
 The probability that she checks out (a) a work of fiction is $0.40$, (b) a work of non-fiction is $0.30$, and (c) both fiction and non-fiction is $0.20$.
+Note that (a)+(b)+(c) does not add up to 1, so there is another event that must account for the missing 0.1, perhaps she does not take out a book at all.
 What is the probability that the student checks out a work of fiction, non-fiction, or both?

 Let $F$ = the event that the student checks out fiction